greys-bots/ticket-golem/README.md

 Deleting and archiving tickets will allow users to open more of them, so you shouldn't have to worry about limits as long as tickets are properly taken care of.

 ### Channel deletion handling
 Deleting a ticket's channel will automatically delete it from the tickets database.
-This is a quick shortcut to the `tg!delete` command, in case you have a lot of tickets to delete at once.
+This is a quick shortcut to the `/ticket delete` command, in case you have a lot of tickets to delete at once.

 ### Ticket names and descriptions
 Users can edit their ticket to change the name or set a description.
 This will also change the channel's name/description for easier finding.

-This comes with the added bonus of being able to search through tickets using `tg!find`!
+This comes with the added bonus of being able to search through tickets using `/ticket find`!

-### Reaction-based usage
+### Button-based usage
-Much of TG's ticket management features are reaction-based, making closing/opening, archiving, and deleting tickets all a matter of a few clicks.
-You can use commands for most of it as well, making the bot accessible for users that can't or prefer not to use reactions.
+Much of TG's ticket management features are button-based, making closing/opening, archiving, and deleting tickets all a matter of a few clicks.
+You can use commands for most of it as well, making the bot accessible for users that can't or prefer not to use buttons.

 ## Self hosting
 ### Requirements